e2lmc/e2lmc.github.io/index.md

 ## Register on Codabench
 Your can register [here](https://www.codabench.org/competitions/9118/)
-You can join the discussion channel at  https://discord.gg/fcYeR8bn
+You can join the discussion channel [here](https://discord.gg/fcYeR8bn)

 ## Competition Overview